 As we approach our institution’s 200th anniversary and prepare for the 250th anniversary of our nation, we stand at a turning point, and the stakes have never been higher.
 As generations pass and our narrative expands, we must ensure that the past is not forgotten.
 We must be engaging, inclusive, and inspiring to encourage and empower the history makers of both today and tomorrow.
 We must boldly reinvent ourselves to more meaningfully connect with our community and our Commonwealth.

-Beginning in October 2020, the VMHC will embark upon a dramatic renovation and expansion project – the most extensive in our long history.
+Beginning in October 2020, the VMHC embarked upon a dramatic renovation and expansion project – the most extensive in our long history.
 Driven by our vision for the future and informed by our long history, we will be investing nearly $30 million in campus and programmatic improvements.
 In nearly 18 months of construction, the VMHC will be fundamentally reimagined as a more welcoming, guest- and community-centered cultural attraction that is better able to thoughtfully preserve and share the full and ever-evolving story of Virginia.

 About the Project

 The renewed museum complex of nearly 250,000 square feet will include multiple new exhibitions spaces for long-term and changing exhibitions; a new immersive orientation theater; a new interactive learning space for families; a new research library with a state-of-the-art rare book and manuscript suite, and multiple new education/meeting rooms; a new café, museum store and other amenities; and multiple new and renewed community and event spaces, including a new great hall, a second floor event terrace, an outdoor event lawn, an expanded parking lot, and an improved VMFA campus connector.